ami-iit/jaxsim/README.md

 - Compatible with SDF models and URDF (via [sdformat][sdformat] conversion).

 > [!WARNING]
-> This project is still experimental, and APIs may change between releases without notice.
+> This project is still experimental.
+APIs may change between releases without notice.

 > [!NOTE]
 > JaxSim currently focuses on locomotion applications.